kmetz/coro2sens/README.md

 Build a simple device that warns if CO₂ concentration in a room becomes a risk for COVID-19 aerosol infections.

 - Measures CO₂ concentration in room air.
+- Controls two LEDs (green + orange/red) for indication of warning/critical CO2 level.
-- Controls a NeoPixel ring and two LEDs (green + orange/red).
+- Controls a NeoPixel ring for indication of CO2 level and its criticality (optional).
-- A buzzer can be connected that alarms if levels are critical.
+- A buzzer can be connected that alarms if levels are critical (optional).
-- Also opens a WiFi portal which shows current readings and a graph (not connected to the internet).
+- Also opens a WiFi portal which shows current readings and a graph (not connected to the internet; optional).
 - Can be built for ~ $60 / 50€ (parts cost).

 This project was heavily inspired by [ideas from Umwelt-Campus Birkenfeld](https://www.umwelt-campus.de/forschung/projekte/iot-werkstatt/ideen-zur-corona-krise).